Health & Wellness

 Unfortunately, most cats don’t show signs of periodontal disease until after it’s progressed to irreversible damage, so pay attention to that stink.
 Periodontal disease is one of pets’ most common health issues, but it’s totally preventable with the right care.

 Periodontal disease consists of two main stages: gingivitis and gum disease.
 Gingivitis in cats begins much like in humans, with a collection of bacteria mixed with other components, adhering to their teeth leading to stinky breath.

-“The odor is caused by bacteria in the mouth that’s allowed to grow and multiply in a protected space between the tartar (a hard calcified deposit that forms on the teeth), the teeth and the gums,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+“The odor is caused by bacteria in the mouth that’s allowed to grow and multiply in a protected space between the tartar (a hard calcified deposit that forms on the teeth), the teeth and the gums,” Dr. Emily Singler, VMD, veterinary consultant for Fetch, says.
 “Over time, the gums become inflamed, which can also contribute to bad breath.
 If food or other material is allowed to accumulate in pockets of inflamed gum tissue, this can also contribute to the bad breath.”

 Plaque (the sticky deposit on teeth in which bacteria grows) especially loves chipped teeth, an area of missing enamel or any other uneven surfaces.
 Eventually, plaque buildup turns into calculus or tartar, a brownish-gray covering on the tooth, which can’t be removed at home.

 As plaque and calculus spread under a cat’s gum line, bacteria causes red, swollen gums.
 If left unchecked, the inflammation will begin to damage the soft and hard tissues surrounding and supporting the cat’s teeth, leading to periodontitis.
 From there, the cat may develop loose teeth and a receding gum line.
 You may notice signs that your pet is experiencing oral pain, such as reluctance to chew, pawing at the mouth or dropping food.